telerik/ajax-docs/api/client/Telerik.Web.UI.RadMenu.md

 The event arguments for the event.

-### itemPopulationFailed
+### itemPopulating

-The itemPopulationFailed event is fired when an attempt to populate a list of child items using a Web service fails.
+The itemPopulating event is fired when an item with ExpandMode set to "WebService" is opened, immediately before the menu calls the Web service to populate the list of child items.

 #### Event Data